AutodeskGames/stingray-docs/source/interactive_help/after_release/patching.md

 7. Set an output directory in which the Patch Builder will create the patch bundles, and click **Build**.

 The patch builder creates the patch bundles in the specified directory.
-Packaging and distributing these files so that they end up installed at the correct location with the rest of your released game data is up to you.
+Packaging and distributing these files so that they end up installed at the correct location with the rest of your released data is up to you.

 ## Creating patch bundles manually